Supergiovane/KNXUltimate/README.md

 * [discovery](./examples/discovery.ts) - A simple example that shows how to discover KNX devices on the network.
 * [test-toggle](./examples/test-toggle.ts) - An interactive example that shows how to toggle a switch on/off.
 * [sampleSecure](./examples/sampleSecure.ts) - A full featured example that shows how to connect to the KNX bus and send/receive telegrams in secure mode.

+## <span style="color:orange">Let me give a big thank you to [robertsLando](https://github.com/robertsLando) that joined the devs and translated the package from JS to Typescrypt.</span>

 ## SUGGESTION
 >